 As long as I am using the same type of stationary bicycle for each workout, I can easily judge my level of conditioning by the amount of calories I am able to record on the bicycle during a Tabata interval workout.

 It works for me and generally holds true for most people!

-Stationary Bicycles are a Great Way to Improve Your Conditioning After an Injury
+A Great Way to Improve Your Conditioning After an Injury

 It is also a great way to get back to shape after an injury because it is safe to use and has a low impact on your joints.